GHeinzelmann/GHOAT.py/hosts-library/CB7/README.md

 *benchmarksets-master/input_files/cb7-set2/prmtop-rst7*

 To generate the complex structure file for each guest bound to the CB7 host, the *cpptraj* program from Ambertools can be used.
-After making sure *cpptraj* is in your path (running amber.sh), type inside the prmtop-rst7 folders above:
+Type, inside the prmtop-rst7 folders above:

 cpptraj -p cb7-1.prmtop -y cb7-1.rst7 -x host-cb7-guest-1.pdb > cpptraj.log